cmake-basis/BASIS/data/templates/basis/1.0/doc/quickstart.rst

 its use including in-depth information and references to further documentation.
 For a less comprehensive tutorial-like introduction, please refer to the :ref:`FirstSteps` above.

-..
-The ref link is required for the PDF version as the download directive in this case does not translate to a hyperlink, but text only.
+.. ref links are required for the PDF version as the download directive in this case does not translate to a hyperlink, but text only.